AMC Javelin: 1973

-For the 1973 model year, the VAM Javelin received cosmetic changes.
-The car incorporated the new smaller rectangular grille design with integrated rectangular parking lights and mesh grille, open-air vents under the front of the fenders for cooling the brakes, the "TV screen" taillight design with a larger central bulls-eye emblem between them, and new original seat patterns.
-Mechanically, the car was the same as the year before with the only exception of a new engine head design with larger valves and independent rockers without a flute-type shaft.
+For the 1973 model year, the VAM Javelin received mostly cosmetic changes.
+The car incorporated the new smaller rectangular grille design with integrated rectangular parking lights and mesh grating, the hollow vents under the front of the fenders obtained a black cover, and the "TV screen" taillight design with a more prominent central bull's eye emblem between them.
+The interior saw new original seat patterns and for the first time in the model a center console for the four-speed manual transmission.
+Mechanically, the car was the same as the year before except for a new engine head design with independent rockers instead of the flute-type shaft and the power steering system made standard equipment for units with the manual transmission.
 Except for the lack of intake porting, these heads were the same units used in the Go Pack engines.
-These were the most powerful VAM Javelins ever made in stock condition.
-Similar to the Mexican originals, the second-generation Javelins were not available with cowl induction hoods as the AMC Javelins in any form.
-Sales of this year went down from the previous seasons and the beginning of engine emission certification scheduled by the Mexican government the following year would take a toll on all high-compression gasoline engines produced in the country.
-This started to threaten not just the Javelin, but all performance cars produced in Mexico.
-All this plus the need to open a space to introduce the Gremlin line and the company's perception that the new Matador coupe model could take the position as the image builder and enthusiast generator of the marque prompted VAM to discontinue the Javelin at the end of the 1973 model year production, one year before AMC's production of the Javelin ended in the U.S.
+These were the most potent VAM Javelins ever made in stock condition until that point.
+Like the Mexican originals not offering a Ram Air system, the second-generation Javelins were not available with cowl induction hoods as the 1974 AMC Javelins in any form.

+This year's sales went down from the previous seasons, and the beginning of engine emission certification scheduled by the Mexican government the following year would take a toll on all high-compression gasoline engines produced in the country.
+This started to threaten the Javelin and all performance cars made in Mexico, which took a toll on the sales.
+Moreover, the need to add the smaller Gremlin model and the company's perception that the upcoming new Matador coupe model (renamed Classic AMX for the local market) could take the position as the image builder and enthusiast generator of the marque prompted VAM to discontinue the Javelin at the end of the 1973 model year production, one year before AMC's production of the Javelin ended in the U.S. The Javelin in both generations remains to the present as the most collectible, respected and sought-after VAM car of all time.
+It represents a unique case in automotive history due to its status as six-cylinder-only muscle car incorporating unique performance upgrades and focus that were never explored or considered by AMC in the United States and Canada.